 What treatments are available for tinnitus?

-Hearing aids often are helpful for people who have hearing loss along with tinnitus.
+Hearing aids often are helpful for people who have hearing differences along with tinnitus.
 Using a hearing aid adjusted to carefully control outside sound levels may make it easier for you to hear.
-The better you hear, the less you may notice your tinnitus.
+The better you hear, the less you may notice your tinnitus

 Wearable sound generators are small electronic devices that fit in the ear and use a soft, pleasant sound to help mask the tinnitus.
 Some people want the masking sound to totally cover up their tinnitus, but most prefer a masking level that is just a bit louder than their tinnitus.
 The masking sound can be a soft “shhhhhhhhhhh,” random tones, or music.

 Tabletop sound generators are used as an aid for relaxation or sleep.
 Placed near your bed, you can program a generator to play pleasant sounds such as waves, waterfalls, rain, or the sounds of a summer night.
 If your tinnitus is mild, this might be all you need to help you fall asleep.